There are now 3 possible online modes for units:

 - 6 points

-; (3) demonstrate an understanding of the professional and ethical responsibilities regarding the regulation of equity capital markets; (4) communicate professionally and effectively in small groups; and (5) identify and analyse legal issues arising in relation to the regulation of equity capital markets and write clear and concise responses in written assessments.
+; (3) demonstrate the ability to navigate common issues facing listed entities like the continuous disclosure regime and fundraising; (4) describe the professional and ethical responsibilities regarding the regulation of equity capital markets; and (5) analyse legal issues arising in relation to the regulation of equity capital markets.

 - Unit Coordinator(s)